How elephants evolved to become big and cancer-resistant

-Category: Climate Hits: 2All things being equal, large, long-lived animals should have the highest risk of cancer.
+Category: Climate Hits: 3All things being equal, large, long-lived animals should have the highest risk of cancer.
 The calculation is simple: Tumors grow when genetic mutations cause individual cells to reproduce too quickly.
 A long life creates more opportunities for those cancerous mutations to arise.
 So, too, does a massive body: Big creatures -- which have many more cells -- should develop tumors more frequently.
 Why, then, does cancer rarely afflict elephants, with their long lifespans and gargantuan bodies?
 They are some of the world's largest land animals.

 Read more https://www.sciencedaily.com/releases/2021/02/210204131438.htm